turso-extended/qwik-cli-add-turso/qwik-packages-docs-src-routes-docs-integrations-turso-index.md

 sqlite3 foo.db "create table bar(name text);"
 ```

-> Note: If SQLite is not installed into you machine, you can download it from here.
+> Note: If SQLite is not installed in you machine, you can [download it from here].

 Then assign the database file path to the `TURSO_DB_URL` environment variable inside `.env.local`.